ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/file-plan-manager.md

     - View-only Retention Manager

 [!NOTE]
-If you have no labels present inside of the compliance center when you click on File Plan it will create a policy called Default Data Governance Publishing Policy with three labels called Operational procedure, Business general, and Contract agreement.
-This policy will be published to the organization and can be disabled and or removed.
-If you review the audit log you can determine who opened File Plan and kicked off the first run experience by looking for the Activities Created retention policy and Created retention configuration for a retention policy.
+If there are no retention labels in the Security & Compliance Center, the first time you choose **File plan** in the left nav, this creates a retention policy called **Default Data Governance Publishing Policy**.
+This retention policy contains three retention labels named **Operational procedure**, **Business general**, and **Contract agreement**.
+This retention policy will be published to the entire organization and can be disabled or removed.
+You can determine who opened file plan manager and kicked off the first-run experience by reviewing the audit log for the activities **Created retention policy** and **Created retention configuration for a retention policy**.

 ## Navigating your file plan